-For more information on the keyboard and how it behaves in I mode and V mode, see Chapter 2 of the VI User's Guide.
+For more information on the keyboard and how it behaves in I mode and V mode, see the PlusPC User's Guide.

 5.1.1 Command-Line Editing in I Mode

 This section summarizes what the command-line editing keys do in I mode.
 Table 5-1 lists the function keys associated with command-line editing in I mode.
 The examples following the table show you how these keys work.